Wednesday, 23 January 2008

 Listening to Prof. Sanpietro and his wonderful wife, Myra as well as Prof. Alessandro Monti was equally rewarding.
 Interviews, speeches, long lunches, longer dinners, an evening at Rigoletto and meeting so many persons, you can understand my sense of indigestion.

-I have recorded many of my discussions with the Indian writers, so perhjaps one day I will be finish transcribing all of them for you and also put them up for podcasting.
-In the mean time, you can take a look at some of the pictures I took during these days.
+I have recorded many of my discussions with the Indian writers, so perhaps one day I will be finish transcribing all of them for you.

 Thursday, 17 January 2008